TheVikJ/yt-downloader-unity-sender/README.md

 You only need one tmux session now, since the script downloads and sends automatically.

+11/12/2025: YouTube Change: YouTube has started enforcing SABR streaming (server-assisted byte-range) for the "web" client — a known breaking change discussed in this GitHub issue: [https://github.com/yt-dlp/yt-dlp/issues/12482](https://github.com/yt-dlp/yt-dlp/issues/12482).
+Therefore, yt-dlp’s "web" client can now only see thumbnails and metadata, not media URLs.
+The fix is to use a different client, such as "android" or "tv_embedded".

 # Replacing cookies
 Before:
 1. Open a google window non-incognito.
 Yes, we will need google chrome to use its extensions.